-Using an online calendar, such as those pre-installed on many cell phones, helps ensure you keep track of your to-do list and many will even provide regular remainders as those deadlines loom near.
+Using an online calendar, such as those pre-installed on many cell phones, helps ensure you keep track of your to-do list, and many will even provide regular reminders as those deadlines loom near.

 5. Create Checklists

 A good checklist should contain all the essential elements for a successful piece of work.
-When the description of these items is kept generic, rather than detailed and specific, they can serve as templates for a particular genre to be reused each time you, or your students, engage in that type of work.
+When the description of these items is kept generic rather than detailed and specific, they can serve as templates for a particular genre to be reused each time your students engage in that type of work.